cdktf/cdktf-provider-cloudflare/docs/apiShieldSchemaValidationSettings.go.md

 The default mitigation action used when there is no mitigation action defined on the operation.

+Mitigation actions are as follows:

+* `log` - log request when request does not conform to schema
+* `block` - deny access to the site when request does not conform to schema

+A special value of of `none` will skip running schema validation entirely for the request when there is no mitigation action defined on the operation

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/api_shield_schema_validation_settings#validation_default_mitigation_action ApiShieldSchemaValidationSettings#validation_default_mitigation_action}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/api_shield_schema_validation_settings#validation_default_mitigation_action ApiShieldSchemaValidationSettings#validation_default_mitigation_action}

 ---